-Getting a few employees in line with your company’s vision and way of doing things can seem easy enough, but as your startup scales, you risk losing control over how information is passed down to new hires.
+Getting a few employees in line with your company s vision and way of doing things can seem easy enough, but as your startup scales, you risk losing control over how information is passed down to new hires.
 The nature of busy startups is that during times of mass hiring and scaling up, there is often little time to have conversations about company policies and culture.
 Having all of your policies and company details document is key to ensuring everyone is on the same page.
-It’s also a great opportunity for small business owners to think about what kind of company you want to grow your enterprise into.
+It s also a great opportunity for small business owners to think about what kind of company you want to grow your enterprise into.
 To learn more about what to include in an employee handbook, check out our guide.

 Fairness and equality